 Favorite quote from the author:

-Well luckily for you and me that’s just what Buddhist monk Gelong Thubten will teach you in A Monk’s Guide to Happiness: Meditation in the 21st century!
+That’s just what Buddhist monk Gelong Thubten will teach you in A Monk’s Guide to Happiness: Meditation in the 21st Century!

 Here are the 3 most helpful lessons I got out of this book: